GNOME/at-spi2-core/win32/vs9/README.txt

 <root>\vs9\<PlatformName>\bin (EXEs/DLLs)
 respectively.

+Building introspection files are now integrated in the build process of the solution files.
+In order for this to work, ensure that PythonDir (32-bit builds) or PythonDirX64 (x64 builds) are set at the installation directory of where your Python installation is.
+Please note the following:

+-This Python installation must be the same installation/configuration as the one that was used to build GObject-Introspection.

+-g-ir-scanner needs to be found at <root>\vs9\<PlatformName>\bin, and the other Python items needs to be under <root>\vs9\<PlatformName>\lib\gobject-introspection.

+-If this fails, the other parts of the build/"install" will still continue to proceed normally, so this is optional.

 After the build of ATK, the "install" project will copy build results and headers into their appropriate location under <root>\vs9\<PlatformName>.
 For instance, built DLLs go into <root>\vs9\<PlatformName>\bin, built LIBs into